No Tags Found!

 Dear Dilshad,

-Executive HR is a term generally used specifying the varied functionalities of HRM and may or may not refer to an individual post / designation whereas an HR Executive refers to an individual who has joined an organisation and is at the base level of the HR Department.
+Executive HR is a term generally used to specify the varied functionalities of HRM and may or may not refer to an individual post/designation, whereas an HR Executive refers to an individual who has joined an organization and is at the base level of the HR Department.

-Technically there is not much of a difference between Manager HR & HR Manager but for the fact that the former is used to address an individual with emphasis on the Designation he / she holds and the latter is used with an emphasis on the Department.
+Technically, there is not much of a difference between Manager HR and HR Manager, except that the former is used to address an individual with an emphasis on the designation he/she holds, while the latter is used with an emphasis on the department.

-HR - Admin might be someone who handles both HR and Admin at the base level either due to i) the nature of the organisation or ii) the size of the organisation.
+HR-Admin might be someone who handles both HR and Admin at the base level either due to i) the nature of the organization or ii) the size of the organization.

 From India, Hyderabad